webber2408/CricketInfo/README.md

 - Server files.
 - 3 Publisher folders.
 - Docker file.
-- Docker compose file for dockerizing all the three parts.
+- Docker compose file for dockerizing all the parts.(7 in all)

 ## Table of Contents